22 Sep 1941 – Hot

 Then on November 28, 1928 they were married.
 He was 23 and she was 21.
 But neither of his parents would see him married.
 His father died when C.L. was 14 and his mother died when he was 21.

 At the beginning of their new life together Marcia and C.L. bought a house with some land near Ryan Airport north of Baton Rouge.
 He went to work for the Standard Oil Company (now Exxon) in Baton Rouge and she taught Home Economics at Baker High School.
 It would be six years into their marriage before their first daughter Anna Claire was born.
-Three years later Carol Lee would be born into the family.
+Three years later Carol Lee was born into the family.